Revenue Management Total Guide: Definition, Strategies & Software

 Pricing strategies

-One of the core objectives of hotel revenue management is price optimisation.
+One of the core objectives of revenue management is price optimisation.
 This means creating a fair pricing strategy that attracts customers to your hotel but also makes you a profit.

 There are many different types of pricing strategies.